How do you teach first-year campers the skills that will get them excited about Scouting? Learn from the staff at this innovative Maryland camp.

 Brownsea staffers devote mornings to teaching Scoutcraft skills, while the aquatics staff teaches swimming.
 After lunch, Brownsea and nature staffers team up to teach the Nature merit badge.
-Then, the participants take part in a round robin of activities that includes CPR, archery, rifle shooting, and open boating.
+Then, the participants take part in a round robin of activities that includes CPR, archery, and open boating.

 “If we introduce them to a lot of different activities, it can give them a little bit of direction,” Keck said.
 “Most of them walk off this property thinking, ‘I want to take these three or four merit badges next year.’
 That’s what we want.
 We want them thinking ahead, saying, ‘I want to be back here next year.’”